Georgianna Lincoln

 Georgianna Lincoln (born February 22, 1943) is an American politician and businesswoman.

-Born in Fairbanks, Alaska Territory, Lincoln graduated from Lathrop High School in Fairbanks, Alaska in 1960.
-She also went to University of Alaska Fairbanks.
+Born in Fairbanks, Alaska, Lincoln graduated from Lathrop High School in Fairbanks in 1960.
+She went to University of Alaska Fairbanks.
 She lived in Fairbanks and in the village of Rampart.
-Lincoln was involved with the commercial fishing industry and served on the board of directors of the Alaska Native Claims Settlement Act (ANCSA) regional corporation, Doyon, Limited.
+Lincoln was involved with the commercial fishing industry and was on the board of directors of the Alaska Native Claims Settlement Actregional corporation, Doyon, Limited.
 She was a member of the Alaska Commission on Judicial Conduct from 1984 to 1990.
-Lincoln served in the Alaska House of Representatives in 1991 and 1992.
-She then served in the Alaska Senate from 1993 to 2005 and in 1996 was the Democratic nominee for United States Congress.
+Lincoln was in the Alaska House of Representatives in 1991 and 1992.
+She was in the Alaska Senate from 1993 to 2005, and in 1996 was the Democratic nominee for the United States Congress.